kaden-saucedo/kaden-saucedo.github.io/research.md

 I am particularly interested in:

-- **KSBA moduli of surfaces:** compactified moduli spaces of well-behaved surface pairs, e	ext{Spec}ially del Pezzo surfaces.
+- **KSBA moduli of surfaces:** compactified moduli spaces of well-behaved surface pairs, especially del Pezzo surfaces.
 - **Tautological classes on moduli spaces:** in particular the $$\kappa$$-classes, their intersection theory, and their role in the structure of the Chow ring.
 - **Del Pezzo surfaces and their degenerations:** understanding how del Pezzo surfaces fit into KSBA compactifications and how their degenerations are reflected in boundary strata.